 Part of why these films are successful?
 Viewers already know the ending.
 Those in the found footage are either dead or missing.
 The real interest is in discovering just how that happened.
 The technique has spanned genres too, reaching into the realms of fantasy and science fiction.

-Is there any other way to kick off this list?
+Is there any other way to assemble a list of found footage horror movies and not include The Blair Witch Project?
 Eduardo Sánchez and Daniel Myrick delivered one of the scariest films of the 90s with TBWP and quickly became the flag-bearer for the found footage subgenre.
-It trails three film students as they venture into the woods hunting the legendary Blair Witch.
+It trails three film students as they venture into the woods in search of the legendary Blair Witch.
 The original script, completed in 1993, left actors the ability to improvise much of the film.
 It premiered at the Sundance Film Festival and was an immediate hit.
 What’s more, the director’s $11,000 project terrorized enough people to churn out $248.6 million at the box office, making it one of the most successful independent films of the time.
-The mysterious and long-awaited Blair Witch reboot hit theaters in 2016.
+The long-awaited Blair Witch reboot hit theaters in 2016.

 Even though the previous entry is credited with launching the found footage phenomenon, it’s Ruggero Deodato’s brutal Cannibal Holocaust that actually gave birth to the subgenre.
 Released in 1980, the film follows a professor as he searches for his film crew protégés who’ve gone missing.
 He doesn’t find them–alive–but what he does find is their footage, with scenes of human brutality you’ll wish had never been caught on tape.
 The film was inspired by Italian media reporting of Red Brigade terrorism and gained its fame thanks to its controversial use of incredibly graphic imagery and violence.
 In fact, after its premiere in Italy, the film was confiscated by a local magistrate, and Deodato was arrested for obscenity.